Skip to content

 Common workers comp claims in Wyoming

-Workers comp claims in Wyoming most often come from the local construction and retail workforces, alongside the back, shoulder, and stress injuries common across every industry.
+Workers comp claims in Wyoming most often come from the local retail and healthcare workforces, alongside the back, shoulder, and stress injuries common across every industry.

 Wyoming sits along the Pacific Highway just north of Gosford, with locals working across retail, light industrial, hospitality and the healthcare cluster around Gosford Hospital.
 Workers compensation presentations from Wyoming typically involve nursing and aged-care manual-handling injuries, plus the back, knee and shoulder strain that comes with supermarket, fast-food and warehouse shifts along the highway service strip leading toward Lisarow and Narara.